 As younger generations are slowly beginning to get traction on the housing ladder, their spending habits are beginning to be reflected in the home improvement market.
 Millennials are more invested in sustainability than previous generations, and luckily- they’re willing to pay to see their values reflected in their homes.
 A study by Forbes found that 62.5% of millennials believe it is worth paying more for eco-friendly products, compared to just 39.9% of 55-65 years olds.
 The ecologically-minded buying habits are beginning to be seen transferring to larger purchases, such as flooring.
-At Criterion Flooring, we’re increasingly seeing purchases are increasingly being driven by the level of sustainability, the carbon footprint in the manufacturing process and the airmiles garnered in the process.

 For years bamboo has been the mainstay of eco-friendly flooring options.
 Bamboo reaches maturity in 5 years, and can be harvested without need of replanting, making it incredibly sustainable.
 However, whilst we’re still in love with bamboo, we thought we’d give you a run down of a couple of other ecological trends that are popping up in the flooring market.

 A Cork Comeback

 Cork is perfect for the mid century vibe that is cropping up everywhere in the design world.
 Much like bamboo, the sustainability lies of cork in its ability to quickly regenerate.
 Cork is taken from the bark of the tree, rather than the wood itself.
 This means that the trees grow back their cork after each harvest, and can be harvested up to 15 times in a lifetime.